 With a focus on customer value, PLG companies must put user experience front and center.
 If the user experience is less than stellar, then a PLG motion just won’t work.
 By embracing PLG, your company has to build a product that provides value and one that users love to use.

-Sales-led growth refers to a business model primarily focusing on acquiring new customers through sales and marketing efforts.
+Sales-led growth (sometimes abbreviated to SLG) refers to a business model primarily focusing on acquiring new customers through sales and marketing efforts.

 Here’s how a sales-led approach typically works: